naykutguven/ConcurrencyMacros/README.md

 - `@ThreadSafeProperty`: internal accessor rewrite helper used by `@ThreadSafe`.
 - `@StreamBridgeDefaults`: declares per-type defaults for `@StreamBridge` (`cancel`, `buffering`, `safety`).
 - `@StreamToken`: synthesizes `StreamBridgeTokenCancellable` conformance by mapping a token cancel method.

+## Acknowledgements

+- Special thanks to [Matt Massicotte](https://www.massicotte.org/) for talks and writing that helped shape this package's Swift Concurrency approach.
+- `@ThreadSafe` was inspired by the `ThreadSafe` macro in [getcmd-dev/cmd](https://github.com/getcmd-dev/cmd/blob/8286081d3bb9c688efb151c2595df825996fa838/app/modules/macros/ThreadSafe/Macro/ThreadSafe.swift).
+The implementation in this package is independent.

 ## Contributing